krbnite/krbnite.github.io/_posts/2018-11-13-Printing-Pretty-Paths-in-Neo4j.md

 * Show me what lab tests can be used to collect specimen B

 You can do all this very easily in Neo4j, and what's amazing is that the query will literally look like the ASCII art above: you query as you think.
+(Ironically, having said that, the queries you will see in this post are actually pretty dang complex, but that's because the goal is to squeeze a lot of formatting and shapeshifting out of Neo4j...
+You'll see.
+If this is your first time seeing the Cypher query language, turn back now!)

 One of the things that Neo4j can provide is that pathway between two nodes of interest, which is returned as a list of triples by default -- something like `[(n1,r1,n2), (n2,r2,n3), ..., (nk,rk,n[k+1])]`.